Using the JAWS Scripts For Youtube

 - [ V

 - Move focus to the volume slider for the currently playing video.
-This also switches JAWS into forms mode and causes
+This also switches JAWS into forms mode

-a number of native Youtube keystrokes to become usable.
+and causes a number of native Youtube keystrokes to become usable.

 - [ C

 - Go to the Youtube channel that owns the current video.
-This command only works on a video page and does not work for Youtube Music.
+This command only works on a video page and does not

-Note that some of the above commands, before executing, will attempt to press the "Hide Cards" button if present on screen, so that controls required by the script commands become available for action.
+Note that some of the above commands, before executing, will attempt to press the "Hide Cards" button if present

 If this button is found and pressed, JAWS will say "Hiding cards" before completing the command.